cjdbarlow/Part-One/cvs-changes-with-obesity.md

 * Cardiac changes
     * Diastolic dysfunction
     Due to myocardial fibrosis impairing relaxation.
-    * Fatty infiltration of myocardium
+    * Fatty infiltration of myocardium and conducting system
+        * Predisposes to arrhythmias
+        Risk is worsened by change in myocardial architecture, hypoxia, and increased circulating catecholamines.
     * Biventricular hypertrophy as a response to increased afterload
         * LV afterload increased due to systemic hypertension
         LVH is much more common than RVH.